prassaschr/samba4HPS/README.md

 **_Distributions - Available soon..._**
 * Distribution **WITH** graphical user interface (GUI) 64bit
 * Distribution **WITHOUT** graphical user interface (GUI) <A href="https://github.com/prassaschr/samba4HPS/releases"> 64bit </A>

+In the file server distributions there are two (2) shared volumes.
+The one with name public and the other with name secret.
+In the distro you can find also a script to help you create multiple user's account easily.

 [![Samba4HPS Installation](https://img.youtube.com/vi/SsPxNh28xWU/0.jpg)](https://www.youtube.com/watch?v=SsPxNh28xWU "Samba4HPS Installation")